shunanya/izzy-city/README.md

 ## Izzy-city project ##

 This project representing Rest API implemented by using Spring Boot.
+It.s intended to managing (_rent, move. charge, etc._) of scooters in city.

 The Project Development Environment is the following: